 In those dark days before the revolution of always on broadband and omnipresent social media, trying to gamble online with real money was a precarious business and best avoided altogether.
 These days, online gambling is completely legal in many countries around the world, and properly regulated to ensure the safety of customers and businesses alike.

 As online gambling’s popularity has increased, the number of available payment methods has also naturally expanded.
-One of the most popular funding solutions for many people is [PayPal](https://www.paypal.com/) – a secure and convenient way of being able to send and receive money online.
+One of the most popular funding solutions for many people is PayPal – a secure and convenient way of sending and receiving money online.

 With a solid track record spanning more than fifteen years behind it, PayPal is the leading online e-wallet solution and works with 25 different currencies and in 180 countries world-wide.
 The company was taken over by eBay in 2002 and spun off into a separate company in 2014.